 The Johns Hopkins All Children’s Chest Wall Deformity program diagnoses, evaluates and treats children with common and complex chest wall deformities, including pectus excavatum, pectus carinatum, slipping rib syndrome and congenital rib anomalies.
 Our surgeons use the latest surgical and care techniques and work closely with specialists across our hospital to provide patients and families with the highest quality of care.

 Although chest wall deformities are fairly common, they can have a major impact on a child’s health.
 Whether the chest sinks in or protrudes out, the result can influence a child’s ability to breathe, exercise and even change how a child feels about his or her appearance.
-Our team is committed to our patients living a healthy and active lifestyle and provide each patient with the personalized care he or she needs.
+Our team is committed to our patients living a healthy and active lifestyle and provides each patient with the personalized care that best meets their needs.

 Our Services